chris-prener/data-skills-02/README.md

 ### Objectives
 At the end of this lesson, participants should be able to:

-1. Demonstrate how basic objects, like data frames, are created and explored
+1. Describe what an `.Rproj` (R project) is in basic terms
-2. Explain how functions, arguments, and packages fit together in `R`'s ecosystem
+2. Rename variables both en-masse or one-by-one
-3. Demonstrate how to get help from within `R`
+3. Subset observations and columns to create custom cuts of data
-4. Describe what an `.Rproj` (R project) is in basic terms
+4. Create new variables based on existing data

 ### Lesson Resources
 * The [`SETUP.md`](SETUP.md) file contains a list of packages required for this lesson